LPG Boiler to Heat Pump UK (2026 Guide)

 - Hot water cylinder sizing

 Very poorly insulated homes may still struggle without wider heating upgrades.
+If you are unsure, compare installation cost alongside expected heat pump running costs.

 Running Costs: LPG vs Heat Pump